Apr 03, 2019

 Trump’s UN speech rejected the globalism the rest of the world has accepted.

-Nong Hong Head of Institute for China-America Studies (ICAS)
+Nong Hong Executive Director, Institute for China-America Studies (ICAS)

 Vice President Mike Pence’s speech at the Hudson Institute signaled a far tougher American line on China.
 It is worth considering the Trump administration’s motivations for taking such an adversarial public stance now.